Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 ### Additional documentation

-For more extensive documentation on the Service Bus service, see the [Service Bus DB documentation][service_bus_docs] on docs.microsoft.com.
+For more extensive documentation on the Service Bus service, see the [Service Bus documentation][service_bus_docs] on docs.microsoft.com.

 ## Contributing